Help

 • Record loop which start first and is the shortest (if there are many record loops starting at the same time with different length)

 • Record loop which track is higher in the looper view (if there are many record loops starting at the same time with the same length).
-Only one loop will be tagged as « Free tempo mode » but the other ones will also record audio or midi events.
+Only one loop will be tagged as « Free tempo mode » but the other ones will also record audio or MIDI events.

 In the Signature, Tempo and metronome settings dialog, you can set the Tempo lower limit for the Free Tempo Mode.
 If the song is recorded below this limit, it will automatically resume to the next loop because the loop buffer will be full.
 To avoid this, simply choose a lower value for this parameter.
 The inconvenient of choosing a low « Tempo lower limit » is that the song will need more internal memory.